-The Bank had non-accrual loans with an outstanding balance of \$5.6 million at December 31, 2019 and \$484,000 at December 31, 2018.
-As a percentage of total loans, these non-accrual loans were 0.25% at December 31, 2019 and 0.02% at December 31, 2018.
-Additionally, at December 31, 2019 and 2018, total impaired loans were \$7.0 million and \$1.9 million, respectively.
-A single non-performing residential loan on Nantucket comprised the substantial majority of non-performing assets at December 31, 2019.
-Subsequent to December 31, 2019, the Bank purchased the property at a foreclosure auction, resulting in the transfer of the loan to foreclosed assets at fair value at the foreclosure date.
-Based on the results of the foreclosure auction, management reassessed the fair value of the property, moving it to the lower end of the range of fair value, and recorded a \$681,000 charge-off against the allowance for loan losses at the foreclosure date.
-The Bank is actively exercising its full range of remedies to recover this deficiency.
+The Bank had non-accrual loans with an outstanding balance of \$4.0 million at December 31, 2020 and \$5.6 million at December 31, 2019.
+As a percentage of total loans, these non-accrual loans were 0.16% at December 31, 2020 and 0.25% at December 31, 2019.
+Additionally, at December 31, 2020 and 2019, total impaired loans were \$5.0 million and \$7.0 million, respectively.
 All loans on non-accrual and troubled debt restructurings are considered impaired and, as such, are reviewed for specific reserve allocation.
 Management determines the amount of reserves on a case-by-case basis using either the present value of expected cash flows, or the fair value of the underlying collateral when the loan is collateral dependent.
 Updated appraisals on collateral are obtained when management believes that the value of the property has deteriorated.
-At December 31, 2019 and 2018, \$104,000 and \$118,000, respectively, was allocated to impaired loans.
+At December 31, 2020 and 2019, \$77,000 and \$104,000, respectively, was allocated to impaired loans.
+A single non-performing residential loan on Nantucket comprised the substantial majority of non-performing assets at December 31, 2019.
+In early 2020, the Bank purchased the property at a foreclosure auction, resulting in the transfer of the loan to foreclosed assets at fair value at the foreclosure date.
+Based on the results of the foreclosure auction, management reassessed the fair value of the property, moving it to the lower end of the range of fair value, and recorded a \$681,000 charge-off against the allowance for loan losses at the foreclosure date.
+The Bank recovered \$425,000 of the charged-off balance in 2020 and continues litigation against certain borrowers to recover the remaining deficiency.
+The Bank remains focused on ensuring that borrowers perform in accordance with contractual terms and will continue to work to resolve remaining non-accrual credits in 2021.
+The Bank believes that its loans classified as non-accrual are significantly collateralized, that these loans pose minimal risk of loss to the Bank, and that the allowance for loan losses is sufficient to absorb such losses.
+However, the Bank continues to monitor the loan portfolio and additional reserves will be recorded if necessary.